Nominate a Site

 1. Does nomination require approval by the property owner?

-No, while the support of a property owner can be critical to the preservation of a site, this is not a requirement to apply to the Endangered Places Program.
+No, while the support of a property owner can be critical to the preservation of a resource, this is not a requirement to apply to the Endangered Places Program.

 2. Does a property have to be listed on the National Register of Historic Places in order to be nominated?